-- end of life fears and unfinished business
+end of life fears and unfinished business

-My education, training and experience has taught me how to work with people to help them get beyond the above issues and become better versions of themselves in the process.
+	My education, training and experience has taught me how to work with people to help them get beyond the above issues and become better, happier versions of themselves in the process.
 There are many others, however, who go to counselling because they simply want more out of life.

 	My Counselling Philosophy:

-I believe that instead of choosing how we want to be and what kind of lives we want to have, most of us react to our (past-based) interpretations.
+	I believe that instead of choosing how we want to be and what kind of lives we want to have, most of us react to our (often past-based) interpretations and assumptions.
 My work with clients is centred on making peace with the moment, and ultimately creating a future rather than reacting to circumstances.
 Clients are exposed to new ways of seeing themselves, others, their relationships and life.
 At the same time, they learn and practice the tools and structures to create the future they want.

 	- Well Being – to function at your optimum level — both mentally and physically.